adriaan-vd-graaf/genome_integration/docs/source/index.rst

 Requirements
 --------------------
-Everything was tested on Ubuntu 18.04, other flavors of linux should also work as well likely also macOS
+Everything was tested on Ubuntu 18.04, other flavors of linux should also work as well, likely also macOS

 Requirements are: Python >= 3.6
 with the following packages: